Configuration Reference

 Environment-Specific Configuration

-Adjusting configuration based on your environment:
+Here the configuration changes based on your environment:

 var builder = WebApplication.CreateBuilder(args);